 Design a data loss prevention policy

-Taking the time to design a policy before you implement it will get you to the desired results faster, and with fewer unintended issues, than creating it and then tuning by trial and error alone.
+Taking the time to design a policy before you implement it gets you to the desired results faster, with fewer unintended issues, than creating it and then tuning by trial and error alone.
 Having your policy designs documented will also help you in communications, policy reviews, troubleshooting, and further tuning.

-If you are new to Microsoft Purview DLP, it's helpful to work through these articles before you start designing a policy:
+If you're new to Microsoft Purview DLP, it's helpful to work through these articles before you start designing a policy:

-- Learn about Microsoft Purview Data Loss Prevention - this article introduces you to the data loss prevention discipline and Microsoft's implementation of DLP
+- Learn about Microsoft Purview Data Loss Prevention - the article introduces you to the data loss prevention discipline and Microsoft's implementation of DLP

 - Plan for data loss prevention (DLP) - by working through this article you will: